jay-joshy/allergyguide/content/about.md

 #### Secondary goals (if time permits)

-- Set of questions for RC studying
+- Sets of questions for RC studying (and maybe an Anki deck)
 - Critical appraisal of new research
 - Patient resources translated into different languages